 25 Best Things to Eat in Tokyo

-We got Souffle Pancakes at Flipper’s in Omotesando.
+We got soufflé pancakes at Flipper’s in Omotesando.
 If possible, arrive right when they open so you don’t have to wait so long.
 You can order them plain, as we did, with fruit, or as the seasonal specialty.
-They also have a couple savory pancake dishes, as well as an assortment of drinks including the matcha latte you can see in the background.
+They also have a couple of savory pancake dishes, as well as an assortment of drinks, including the matcha latte you can see in the background.

 Japanese Souffle Pancakes